 Beach clearances – In addition to regular beach cleans as part of our Outdoor Education Programme, the School has assisted conservation charities Surfers Against Sewage and GreenTweed Eco in organising and running beach cleans with the local community:

 2022 – On 17th March 2022, the day following COPPS1, 2 year groups took part in the ForthSHORE beach clean with Shore Seaweed and GreenTweed Eco.

 2021 – Belhaven joined the Million Mile Beach Clean project with Surfers Against Sewage.

 "Belhaven Hill School plays a unique role within the Dunbar community.
 The fact that 40 young students came down to the beach on Friday brimming with enthusiasm, knowledge and a willingness to roll their sleeves up to help our battle against the marine litter crisis sends out such a fantastic message!"
 Dom Ferris, Surfers Against Sewage's Campaigns and Education Manager

-Sustainability – The recently-formed Eco Committee of pupils has had a busy year.
-Belhaven has applied to join the Green Flag Award scheme and has submitted an Eco-Schools Draft Action Plan for approval.
-It was commended in the following terms,
+Sustainability – The Eco Committee of pupils has had a busy few years working towards their Green Flag Award, Plastic Free School Status and COPPS1, at which they presented on Rewilding.
+Belhaven was commended for its Eco-Schools Draft Action Plan in the following terms.

 "You have identified a fantastic range of actions across your topics with very clear links to your chosen SDG and to your community.
 The Eco-Committee seems to be doing a fantastic job as well despite the challenges brought up by the pandemic… I have been very inspired by all of your actions and particularly by how you approached in a very radical way the issue of single-use plastic and aimed at stop using some of them altogether, and by your efforts towards learning and tackling homelessness and improving your environment through the planting of trees and carrying out fantastic litter picking."